 Do you know, on average drum noise oscillates between 90-130 decibels, which is closely equal to the noise level of the subway train but if you have a bass drum then it will be a bit noisier up to 106 decibels?

-The noise generated from different other sources will be of less amplitude or intensity as compared to noise or sound generated from bitting a drum and if you are living in an apartment or close society area then you may face an issue from the neighbor.
+So, the noise generated from different other sources will be of less in amplitude or intensity as compared to noise or sound generated from beating a drum and if you are living in an apartment or close society area then you may face an issue from the neighbor.

-Generally, while playing the drum the sound or noise originated from the drum will get amplified by reflection from the hard surfaces like wall, ceiling or floor hence the focus should be to absorb the soundwaves.
+Generally, while playing the drum the sound or noise originated from the drum will get amplified by reflection from hard surfaces like walls, ceiling, or floor.

-Let get discuss all the 7 steps which can help you to soundproof a room for drum.
+Now follow the below given simple steps to soundproof a room for drum.

 Maybe you are familiar with the concept of noise and sound.
 Noise is something which is not pleasant to hear, if you are beating a drum in the music studio or auditorium then maybe no one has any complaint about it and this may be pleasing to hear.

 But beating the same drum in your apartment can be annoying to hear by a neighbor hence our aim is to absorb all the noise before it gets amplify or escape from the room and this can be possible by implementing some DIY soundproofing or sound-absorbing techniques.

 #1: Seal all the Holes, Gaps, and Cracks around the Window and Door

 If you have gone through the detailed guide on what is noise and how it travels then you already knew the transmission medium for noise is the displacement of air particles.

 If there is any corner from where you found a leak or space which allows air or light to come in then it will also give an obvious opportunity for noise to travel through the same point.